-Table 1 - Checklist of compliance with IPART's Cost Allocation Manual Guide
+Table 2 - Checklist of compliance with IPART's Cost Allocation Manual Guide

 IPART Requested Requirements CAM Location A version history and date of issue for the document Page 1 A statement of the nature, scope and purpose of the document and the way in which it is to be used by the service provider.
-Page 2 - 4 Details of accountabilities within the service provider for the document to set out clearly: the service provider's commitment to implementing the cost allocation manual, and responsibilities within the service provider for updating, maintaining and applying the cost allocation manual and for internally monitoring and reporting on its application.
-Page 6 Statement signed by MD and CFO attesting that the information contained in the Cost Allocation Manual is accurate and the service provider intends to comply with the Cost Allocation Method Appendix A Page 33 A description of the service provider's operational structure, including its water and wastewater systems, the services within these systems and non-financial data that can inform cost allocation (including, for example, water and/or wastewater flows per system and key assets per system).
-Appendix B, pages 34 to 38 Details of non-standard declared services i.e.: Interconnections Appendix C Page 39 The service provider's cost allocation methodology, which includes the detailed principles and policies to be used for attributing costs directly to, or allocating costs between, its systems and services.
-Page 4 - 6 and 10 - 14 A description of how and where the service provider will maintain records of the attribution or allocation of costs to its infrastructure services, in order to enable such contribution or allocation to be audited or otherwise verified by a third party, including IPART, if required.
-Page 6 - 7 A description of how the service provider will monitor its compliance with the cost allocation methodology specified in its cost allocation manual.
-Page 7 A description of how a service provider will review and, if necessary, update its cost allocation manual.
+Page 2 - 4 Details of accountabilities within the service provider for the document to set out clearly: • the service provider's commitment to implementing the cost allocation manual, and • responsibilities within the service provider for updating, maintaining and applying the cost allocation manual and for Page 6 internally monitoring and reporting on its application.
+Statement signed by MD and CFO attesting that the information contained in the Cost Allocation Manual is accurate and the service provider intends to comply with the Cost Allocation Method Appendix A Page 34 A description of the service provider's operational structure, including its water and wastewater systems, the services within these systems and non-financial data that can inform cost allocation (including, for example, water and/or wastewater flows per system and key assets per system).
+Appendix B, pages 35 to 39 Details of non-standard declared services i.e.: Interconnections Appendix C Page 40 The service provider's cost allocation methodology, which includes the detailed principles and policies to be used for attributing costs directly to, or allocating costs between, its systems and services.
+Page 4 - 6 and 10 - 15 A description of how and where the service provider will maintain records of the attribution or allocation of costs to its infrastructure services, in order to enable such contribution or allocation to be audited or otherwise verified by a third party, including IPART, if required.
+Page 6 - 7

+A description of how the service provider will monitor its compliance with the cost allocation methodology specified in its cost allocation manual.
+Page 6 A description of how a service provider will review and, if necessary, update its cost allocation manual.
 Page 7 Contact details for stakeholders who have questions related to the cost allocation manual.
-Page 1

-Explanation and justification for allocating the Regulatory Asset Base (RAB) across services Page 15 - 20, and Appendix E Explanation and table showing the key allocation principles and methodologies underpinning the capital costs capturing process to allocate its capital costs.
-Page 20 - 21 Explanation and tables showing the key drivers underpinning the allocation of operating and maintenance costs in the Value Driver Model (VDM) that Sydney Water uses to allocate its operating costs.
-Page 22 - 32 A more comprehensive list of direct operating cost items, and how/why these items are classified as 'direct'; how these relate to relevant cost Page 24, and Table 5 allocation principles (including the cost allocation principles listed in IPART's Draft Cost Allocation Guide)
+Page 1 Explanation and justification for allocating the Regulatory Asset Base (RAB) across services Page 15 - 21, and Appendix E Explanation and table showing the key allocation principles and methodologies underpinning the capital costs capturing process to allocate its capital costs.
+Page 21 - 22 Explanation and tables showing the key drivers underpinning the allocation of operating and maintenance costs in the Value Driver Model (VDM) that Sydney Water uses to allocate its operating costs.
+Page 23 - 33 A more comprehensive list of direct operating Cost Items, and how/why these items are classified as 'direct'; how these relate to relevant cost allocation principles (including the cost allocation principles listed in IPART's Draft Cost Allocation Guide) Page 25, and Table 6 A more comprehensive list of shared (indirect) Cost Items, the means of allocating each of these items to services (Cost Objects) and the justification or rationale for each means of allocation; how these relate to relevant cost allocation principles (including the cost allocation principles listed in IPART's Draft Cost Allocation Guide) Page 30, and Table 7, Table 8

-2 Cost allocation methods
+2 Cost allocation methods and policies